guo-research-group/AD-Ray-Optics/README.md

 ## Results

-* Performance comparison between finite difference and automatic differentiation method.
+* Performance comparison between finite difference and automatic differentiation.
 Time to optimize the lens parameters using auto diff linearly increases with the number of parameters.

 ![comparison](https://github.com/guo-research-group/AD-Ray-Optics/blob/main/No%20of%20Parameters%20vs%20Time.png)